- Install Ray and Kueue.

 -

-Install KubeRay on your CKS cluster by running the following command:
+Install KubeRay on your CKS cluster:

 You should see output similar to the following: